 Caipirinha, what a beautiful, samba bobbin’ glass of joy.
 Cachaça the mysterious key ingredient.

-However, you may need a little guidance, because occasionally newbies can suffer.
-Lucky for you I have suffered for you and am so excited to orientate you through the world of cachaça.
-I feel I sound like a camp leader, but truly you will be a happy cachaçeira by the end of the post and be coming back each year (week, weekend, go on … every day after Mondays) for more.
+You may need a little guidance, because occasionally newbies can suffer.
+Lucky for you I have suffered for you and can orientate you through the world of cachaça.
+You will be a happy cachaçeira (a drinker of cachaça or drunkard in Portuguese) and be coming back each year (week, weekend, go on … every day after Mondays) for more.

 Drink with caution as you can’t taste the alcohol over the sweeeeet goodness of the fruit, and the sugar…

-What the fudge is Cachaça and do I want to drink it?
+What is Cachaça and do I want to drink it?

 But then they go their separate ways.